AlexandreDecan/portion/README.md

 ```

-These atomic intervals can also be accessed using their indexes:
+These intervals can also be accessed using their indexes:

 ```python
 >>> (I.open(2, 3) | I.closed(0, 1) | I.closed(21, 24))[0]